Legion2/ritam/README.md

 More infos about the CLI can be found in the [`cli/`](cli) directory.

 ## TOSCA Reconciler Interface Usage
-RITAM introduces the TOSCA Reconciler Interface, for reconciliation based TOSCA Node operations.
+RITAM introduces the TOSCA Reconciler Interface, for reconciliation-based TOSCA Node operations.
 It has the name `ritam.interfaces.Reconciler` and is part of the `https://legion2.github.io/ritam` namespace.
 It can be imported from `https://legion2.github.io/ritam/ritam.yaml`.
 The interface provides two operations: `reconcile` and `delete`.